globaledgesoft/deeplabv3-application-using-neural-processing-sdk/AndroidApplication/README.md

 ## Steps to Install and Run the Application
-* Firstly set up the hardware as shown above in the hardware setup section
+* Firstly set up the hardware as shown above in the hardware setup section.
-* Power on the Snapdragon HDK board
+* Power on the Snapdragon HDK board.
-* Connect the Dev-Board/Android phone via USB to the device
+* Connect the Dev-Board/Android phone via USB to the device.
-* Switch on the display and choose the USB connection option to File Transfer
+* Switch on the display and choose the USB connection option to File Transfer.
 * Check if ADB is installed in the windows/linux device, if not follow the below instructions in the below link to install https://developer.android.com/studio/command-line/adb.html.
 * Use the below command to install the apk with the connected device with help of adb.
 [Download APK(Debug)](https://github.com/jinka2015/QDN-DeepLabV3-NPE/blob/master/AndroidApplication/output/qdn_segmentation.apk)